build-trust/ockam-website/src/content/learn/how-to-guides/contributing/CONTRIBUTING.md

 Before you submit your pull request consider the following guidelines:

 * Search [GitHub][github-pulls] for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
-* Make your changes in a new git branch and use the branch naming convention `username/feature`
+* Fork the repository and make your changes in a new git branch using the branch naming convention `username/feature`.
 * This is the fun part!
 Build your feature.
 * If the changes affect public APIs, change or add relevant documentation.
 * If you have formatting errors your PR will be rejected by our build tools.